 The team presents reasons regarding any inconsistencies in the patient’s behavior and overall progress.
 For example, in eating disorder patients, their insurance coverage would typically end because they would reach their goal weight and the insurance company assumes they are now healthy.
 However, insurance doesn’t know that the person is still skipping meals and only eating others—a sign they’re not quite recovered yet.

-Other reasons include lack of participation in group and therapy sessions, which leaves them unable to fully process their thoughts and get real help.
+Other reasons include a lack of participation in group and therapy sessions, which leaves them unable to fully process their thoughts and get real help.
 This inability to openly communicate is what drives people back for their third or fourth rounds of rehab.
 The treatment team may also discuss the person’s depression or self-harm issues, but not as strongly because insurance companies tend to use these types of conditions to justify a transfer to a mental institution, which is a cheaper but likely less focused route that lacks the calm and nurturing atmosphere of a rehab center.

 3. Use emergency hotlines in moments of crisis.